Last Updated on

 This means filling your plate with loads of plants and veggies, with fish as a healthy protein option.

-You’ll also start to notice the many benefits that come with eating a whole foods pescatarian diet like:
+You’ll also start to notice the many benefits of a pescatarian diet and lifestyle:

 - Feeling full longer with the addition of healthy fats and protein